dailydotdev/docs/docs/how-does-daily-dev-work/community-picks-submission-guidelines.md

 - **High Quality** and developer-orientated content.
 - **In-depth** tutorials, how-to’s, and guides.
 - **Interesting articles** that explore tech-related topics and challenges that may spark positive discussion and debate.
-- **Reviews of new technologies**, tech / dev product releases, and overviews of new technologies to help the community stay up to date on the latest developments in tech.
+- **Reviews of new technologies**, tech / dev product releases and overviews of new technologies to help the community stay up to date on the latest developments in tech.
 - **Fresh perspectives** on existing technologies, technical challenges, and personal development guidance for devs and people in tech.
 - **Safe for work content**, we have people from diverse backgrounds in our community, please keep the Not Safe For Work (NSFW) content on other platforms to help protect people who may be vulnerable / sensitive to such content.
 - **Breaking Tech news** is welcomed if it is valuable to the developer community and may affect their professional career in some way, or provide valuable insights into the future of tech.
 For example, articles about big public releases that have not been covered by mainstream media, large incident reports for outages or data breaches etc. are highly desired to keep the community informed.